Exciting News!

 About Me

-It is only relatively recently however, in the last 10 years or so, that I have managed to pursue my interest and study in art.
-The creative passion may have sat dormant for many years, but I have definitely made up for lost time since rediscovering the joy of creativity and design.
+As a child of the early swinging sixties, I was born into a world with a rich design heritage.
+As a teenager, there was not an option to study both Art and my other passion, Music.
+I therefore continued my education with a Music degree and an ongoing career in performance and teaching.
+For the last 12 years or so, I have however managed to pursue my love of art and textiles.
+The creative passion may have sat dormant for many years, but I have definitely made up for lost time since rediscovering the joy of creativity and design!

 My Work